 I graduated as an acupuncturist in 2007.
-Due to its first class teaching reputation, I chose the College of Integrated Chinese Medicine, one of the most recognised acupuncture colleges in Europe, where I studied for three and a half years.
+I trained for four years at the College of Integrated Chinese Medicine, one of Europe’s leading universities for the study of acupuncture.
 The training developed my extensive understanding of both conventional medical science and Chinese medical theory.

 Certified through the British Acupuncture Council (www.acupuncture.org.uk), I am bound by Codes of Ethics and Safe Practice and strictly follow the safety procedures approved by The Department of Health.

 It’s hugely important to me that I grow as a practitioner.
 So, I regularly undertake continued professional development to gain increased knowledge and to keep up to date in the medical field.
-This year I am completing further training in Chinese nutritional therapy.